-Paramita writes in Oriya and has won Sahitya Academy award for her writings.
-In her other avatar she is an Indian Revenue Services officer.
-I met her at Publishing next conference in Goa and that is when she gifted me her book of short stories that she has herself translated from Oriya to English.
-I am so glad that I read this book.
+Paramita writes in Oriya.
+She has won Sahitya Academy award for her writings.
+In her other avatar, she is an Indian Revenue Services officer.
+I met her at Publishing next conference in Goa.
+That is when she gifted me her book of short stories that she has herself translated from Oriya into English.
+I am so glad that I read this book Intimate Pretence.
 I do not remember reading such intense stories from a contemporary Indian author, who is so rooted in her own cultural ethos and yet is so liberated in her thought process.

-There are stories that explore strange human relationships, like a relationship between a mother-in-law and daughter-in-law who share a camaraderie as women from different generations that goes beyond their traditional roles.
-There is story of a girl who takes shelter in the house of a stranger and falls in love with him when he behaves himself despite the odd circumstances.
-There are intense love stories where the lovers connect beyond the physical realm or beyond their circumstances.
-There is story of a man who falls in love with the first prostitute he meets and gets rejected by her for the same reason ironically.
+There are stories that explore strange human relationships.
+Like a relationship between a mother-in-law and daughter-in-law who share a camaraderie as women from different generations that goes beyond their traditional roles.
+There is a story of a girl who takes shelter in the house of a stranger and falls in love with him when he behaves himself despite the odd circumstances.
+And there are intense love stories where the lovers connect beyond the physical realm or beyond their circumstances.
+There is a story of a man who falls in love with the first prostitute he meets.
+And gets rejected by her for the same reason ironically.
 The irony of relationships is another forte of Paramita.
 She is able to capture the irony from a neutral point of view, where you can see both sides of the coin and understand both of them.

-Most of her stories are based in Orrisa and they kind of introduce you to the place, a place not well captured in popular literature.
-She also uses some local customs, myths and games to create the ethnic ambience.
+Most of her stories are based in Orissa.
+They kind of introduce you to the place, a place not well captured in popular literature.
+She also uses some local customs, myths, and games to create the ethnic ambiance.
 Her works are so much rooted in her surroundings that you almost get a flavor of the place.
 It makes me want to read more of Oriya stories.

 You may buy this book – Intimate Pretence by Paramita Satpathy at Amazon.